 Growing up with a chronic illness

-At the age of 11, I was diagnosed with Complex Regional Pain Syndrome.
-This is a neuromuscular disease affecting the sympathetic and autonomic nervous systems.
-I never allowed CRPS to stop me from doing what I loved.
+At the age of 11, I was diagnosed with a neuromuscular disease, affecting the sympathetic and autonomic nervous systems.
+I never allowed this condition to stop me from doing what I loved.
 I was a competitive dancer, and a cheerleader both in high school and college.
 I graduated Lesley University with a Bachelor’s of Science in 2013.
 I majored in counseling, with a minor in art therapy.
 I had passions for the arts, and helping others.
 My previous work experience focused on mental health, with a specialty working in crisis situations.
-In 2012, I became a board member for a support group, tailored towards adolescents and young adults living with CRPS.
+In 2012, I became a board member for a support group, tailored towards adolescents and young adults living with a chronic illness.
 In 2013, I began graduate school to obtain my Masters in Social Work.

 I can't help my legs have a mind of their own